Inge Hammarström: Olympics

 He competed as a member of the Sweden men's national ice hockey team at the 1972 Winter Olympics held in Japan.

 After retirement

 After his playing career ended, Hammarström began working as a European-based ice hockey scout, including a stint with Central Scouting.
 From 1990 to 2008, he was the chief European scout for the Philadelphia Flyers.
-He also worked with the Vancouver Canucks from 2008 to 2018.with the Vancouver Canucks.
+He also worked with the Vancouver Canucks from 2008 to 2018.

 Hammarström is credited with being the scout who pushed the hardest for Philadelphia to select Peter Forsberg with the sixth overall pick of the 1991 NHL Entry Draft.
 At the time, the pick was considered a surprise.
 Forsberg had been ranked considerably lower by The Hockey News in its 1991 Draft Preview, and most observers expected the player to be taken late in the first round or early in the second round of the draft.